 WOOL BECOMES WARMER WHEN WET

 Ready for some science?
 Merino Wool is made of what are known as "cortical cells" wrapped in a cuticle, which is then wrapped in an epicuticle (a fibrous skin that helps repel moisture).
 This epicuticle skin helps draw moisture vapor into the center of the fiber where it is then processed by a chemical reaction: the hydrogen bond of water is broken, generating heat when combined with pockets of trapped air.
 The end result?
-Clothing that will literally become warmer the damper it gets, a game-changing asset in wet and high-humidity conditions.
+Clothing that will literally become warmer the damper it gets, a game-changing asset in heavy rainfall or snow.

 NATURAL & SUSTAINABLE

 MERINO WOOL IS ODOR RESISTANT

 The natural moisture wicking profile of Merino Wool denies odor-causing bacteria the moist environment they need to thrive and multiply.
 In other words, because Merino Wool is constantly drawing moisture up and away from your body, it prevents sweat or water molecules from bonding to the surface of your clothing.
 Natural antimicrobial goodness.

 DURABLE AND FLAME RESISTANT

 Bent back and forth repeatedly, a strand of polyester fiber will snap in approximately 3,000 iterations.
-By comparison, Merino Wool is more than six-times more durable, breaking once bent roughly 20,000 times over.
+By comparison, Merino Wool is more than six-times as durable, breaking once bent roughly 20,000 times over.
 The choice is simple for the savvy investor in fine outdoor apparel.

 And it's flame-resistant to boot: Merino Wool’s inherent fire resistance is derived from its naturally high nitrogen content, and because of this natural rarity, Merino Wool requires higher levels of oxygen in the surrounding environment in order to burn.
 Merino Wool may be ignited if subjected to a significantly powerful heat source, but does not support flame easily, smoldering for short periods instead – usually only for a short time.
 Even more remarkably, Merino Wool’s cross-linked cell membrane structure will swell when heated to the point of combustion, forming an insulating layer that prevents the spread of flame.
 This also means Merino Wool produces less smoke and toxic gas than synthetic fibers when in contact with open flame.
 Campfire aficionado?
 Merino Wool is the sensible choice.